chadokruse/chadokruse.github.com/README.md

 ## An Eleventy and Tailwind-Powered Portfolio Site
 This is the source code used to power my personal site ([demo](http://www.chadkruse.com)).
-It takes advantage of Eleventy's Data Cascade and has two primary components:
+It takes advantage of Eleventy's Data Cascade and Isotope.js to produce a filterable, masonry-like layout of portfolio items.

-1. Isotope.js: Card-based layout with animated filtering
-2. JSON Resume: A liquid-based theme for the JSONResume spec.

 **Screenshots**